Aganonce/AMALIA-lite/README.md

 5) Run your report config file by calling it with `compare.py`

 #### Plotting initialization data
 Initialization data can be plotted by adding a path to it using the key `source`.
-This data should be in PNNL form (the same form as the simulator outputs).
+This data should be in the same form as the simulator outputs.
 The data can be cropped using `source_limits.start_date` and `source_limits.end_date` and `source_limits.end_date`.
 This data is feed into each report class just like your simulation results.

 #### Creating a new Report